Tutorial: Full Bust Adjustment

 Full Bust Adjustment

-With the release of more women’s patterns, we thought it would be a good time to provide a quick tutorial on how to do a Full Bust Adjustment (or FBA) for a knit top.
-If you are new to the concept of an FBA, let us enlighten you!
-LLK patterns are drafted for a B cup; which means the full bust is 2 inches larger than the upper bust.
-A FBA is needed when the difference in the full bust and upper bust is greater than 2 inches.
+With the release of the more adult patterns, we thought it would be a good time to give a quick tutorial on how to do a simple Full Bust Adjustment or FBA for a knit top.
+For those who are new to the concept of an FBA, a FBA is needed when the full bust measurement is in a different size range than the upper bust measurement.

-First, measure your chest accurately and with a bra.
+First, measure yourself accurately while wearing a bra.
 Make sure the tape measure is taught but not tight.
-It may be helpful to have someone help you measure so you can stand upright with arms relaxed by your side.
+It may be helpful to have someone help measure so you can stand upright with your arms relaxed at your side.

-Once you have bust measurements, choose your size based on your upper bust measurement and cut out that bodice.
-(Note, if you need to grade for your waist, make sure you do that first.)
+Once you have your measurements, choose the size based on your upper bust measurement and cut out that size.
+(Note, if you need to grade for the waist, make sure to do that first.)

-Hold the front bodice pattern piece up to your body and make a mark approximately at your apex (This is a fancy word for your nipple).
+Hold the front bodice pattern piece up to your body and make a mark approximately at the apex (this is a fancy word for nipple).